BryanFotso/Price-Comparator/README.md

 MySQL: To store product information.
 Docker: To containerize all components.
-Docker Compose: To manage and orchestrate containers.
+Docker Compose: To manage and orchestrate containers. php/HTML/CSS: For the user interface.
-PHPMyAdmin (optional): For database management.
-Web Framework: Flask/Django/Node.js to build the web server.
-HTML/CSS: For the user interface.